 Names during the Middle Ages were typically recorded as they sounded and in many cases, one's surname spelling changed with each record.
 Spelling variations revealed in the search for the origin of the Cathie family name include MacCarthy, MacCarty, MacArty, MacArthy and others.

 Early Notables of the Cathie family (pre 1700)

-- Ian Robert Cathie (1932-2017), Australian politician, Member of the Victorian Legislative Council for South Eastern Province in 1964
+- Ian Robert Cathie (1932-2017), Australian politician, born in Melbourne, he was elected to the Victorian Legislative Council as a Labor member for South Eastern Province in 1964

 - Cathie Craigie (b.
 1954), Scottish Labour politician, Member of the Scottish Parliament for Cumbernauld and Kilsyth (1999-2011)

 - Cathie Felstead (b.
 1954), English illustrator

 - Cathie Maxaner, American Republican politician, Delegate to Republican National Convention from Pennsylvania, 2004